White House struggles to appease liberal allies on immigration

 Still, he’s pitched the idea of heated tents as a way to house migrants ahead of the Chicago winter.

-The criticism has led to a chain of finger pointing.
-While government officials say they want more help from the federal government, the Department of Homeland Security (DHS) has blamed Republicans in Congress for failing to engage on immigration reform and for treating migrants like political pawns in bussing them around the country.
+The criticism has led to a chain of finger-pointing.
+While government officials say they want more help from the federal government, the Department of Homeland Security (DHS) has blamed Republicans in Congress for failing to engage on immigration reform and for treating migrants like political pawns in busing them around the country.

 “These are welcoming cities, and I think they are committed to remaining so, but the strains that they are experiencing underlie their expressions of concern.
 And we have asked Congress for more sheltered services program funding.
 We hope that Congress will equip us to work with the cities to address the challenge,” Mayorkas said.